 During her Young African Leaders Initiative (YALI) fellowship at Florida International University in 2014, Theresia started strengthening her business and legal skills through coursework and engagement with university staff.

-Theresia and Simon Tito speak with Africa Lead about Theresia’s support for other youth.
+Theresia and Simon Malugu speak with Africa Lead about Theresia’s support for other youth.
 Photo credit: Africa Lead

 In supporting the expansion of Lighthouse and exploring investment opportunities in Tanzania, Africa Lead will link Theresia with donor-funded projects, such as the USAID’s Youth Economic Empowerment (YEE) project, private sector investors, investment banks and training centers, including the Private Agricultural Sector Support Trust (PASS) and the Tanzania Agricultural Development Bank (TADB).
 Africa Lead will also support Theresia to improve her presentation skills to donors, government officials, and the private sector to increase investment and collaboration opportunities.